integralfx/MemTestHelper/DDR4 OC Guide.md

 1. On Intel, start off with 1.15v VCCSA and VCCIO.
    On AMD, start off with 1.10v SOC.
    * SOC voltage might be named differently depending on the manufacturer.
      * Asrock: CPU VDDCR_SOC Voltage.
-If you can't find that you can use SOC Overclock VID hidden in the AMD CBS menu.
+If you can't find that, you can use SOC Overclock VID hidden in the AMD CBS menu.
        * [VID values](https://www.reddit.com/r/Amd/comments/842ehb/asrock_ab350_pro4_guide_bios_overclocking_raven/).
      * Asus: VDDCR SOC.
      * Gigabyte: (Dynamic) Vcore SOC.
        * Note that dynamic Vcore SOC is an offset voltage.
 The base voltage can change automatically when increasing DRAM frequency. +0.100v at 3000MHz might result in 1.10v actual, but +0.100v at 3400MHz might result in 1.20v actual.
      * MSI: CPU NB/SOC.
 2. Set DRAM voltage to 1.40v.
 If you're using ICs that roll over above 1.35v, set 1.35v.
+   * "Roll over" means that the IC becomes more unstable as you increase the voltage, sometimes to the point of not even POSTing.
    * ICs that are known to roll over above 1.35v include but is not limited to: 8Gb Samsung C-die, older Micron/SpecTek ICs (before 8Gb Rev. E).
 3. Set primary timings to 16-20-20-40 (tCL-tRCD-tRP-tRAS) and tCWL to 16.
    * Most ICs need loose tRCD and/or tRP which is why I recommend 20.